tencentyun/intlcloud-documents/yehe_doc/计算和容器/云服务器/产品简介/存储/云硬盘_intl_en.md

 ## Typical Use Cases
-- When your CVM is running out of disk space, you can purchase one or more cloud disks and attach the to the CVM.
+- When your CVM is running out of disk space, you can purchase one or more cloud disks and attach them to the CVM.
 - You don’t need to purchase extra storage capacity while purchasing a CVM.
 You can purchase cloud disks later when it’s necessary.
 - When you need to transfer data from one CVM to another, just detach the cloud data disk from the source CVM and attach it to the target CVM.
 - Use multiple cloud disks to form a Logical Volume Manager (LVM) to go beyond the physical limit of a single cloud disk.